Bioskyscode/Resistance_check/README.md

 - The resitors are connected on the resistor board.
 - The cables will be used to connect the resistors with the arduino.

-We used:
+Procedure:
-1. the red cable to connect the 5v to the resistor with the known value.
+1. the red cable connects the 5v in the arduino to the 10k ohm resistor.
-2. the green cable is the ground and connected to the resistor whose value we want to find.
+2. the green cable connects the ground to the resistor whose value we want to find.
 3. the yellow cable (analog input) is connected to the other ends of both resistors.

 ## Implementation

-1. We made the connections like the image below.
+1. The connections are illustrated below.
 2. Then we used a cable to connect the embedded system with the computer.
-3. Then we run the code on the Arduino IDE.
+3. After we run the code on the Arduino IDE.
 4. The results will be displayed
 ![Resistance Check](./images/ResistanceCheck.png)